Gwanghwamun Square: Events

 The Square is the starting location of the annual Seoul International Marathon, which finishes within the Olympic Stadium.

 In the first winter after its opening, the Square hosted an open-air ice rink from 12 December 2009 to 15 February 2010.
 The public rink was 2,250 sq. m, which was larger than the one at Seoul Plaza at 2,100 sq. m.

-The plaza was one of the sites of street cheering during the 2002 FIFA World Cup.
+The plaza was one of the sites of street cheering during the 2022 FIFA World Cup.

 The square was a major site of the 2016–17 protests against Park Geun-hye's government.

 In popular culture

 On 29 November 2009, parts of Sejong-ro were closed to traffic for twelve hours to film lengthy gunfight scenes for Korean Broadcasting System (KBS)'s 2009 spy action television drama series "Iris," starring Lee Byung-hun, Kim Tae-hee, Jung Joon-ho, Kim Seung-woo and Kim So-yeon.
 The five lanes along the square in front of the Sejong Center for the Performing Arts were closed to traffic from 07:00 to 19:00, while the five lanes on the Kyobo Book Centre side remains open to traffic.
 This marks the first time the Seoul Metropolitan Government has granted permission to block traffic along the square for filming and it is part of the government's plans to promote the city's major tourist attractions, including Cheonggye Stream and Han River.

 On 26 July 2012 at 23:00, boy band Beast held a guerrilla concert at the Gwanghwamun end of the square in front of an audience of 4,000 people.
 It was part of their promotion for their fifth mini album "Midnight Sun," and the performance was broadcast on SBS's music show "Inkigayo."

 In 2012, the square was used as a filming location for tvN drama "Queen and I." The two lead characters Kim Boong-do and Choi Hee-jin (played by Ji Hyun-woo and Yoo In-na, respectively) share a kiss dubbed the "Gwanghwamun kiss" against the backdrop of Gwanghwamun.

 Kyuhyun, of boy band Super Junior, used the location as a theme for his 2014 chart-topping single, "At Gwanghwamun."
 His label-mate Jo Sung-mo, of TRAX, recorded a live electric guitar cover of the song with Gwanghwamun Gate in the background.

+In February 2026, it was announced that boy band BTS would hold a concert titled "BTS The Comeback Live | Arirang" on 21 March 2026, and that the performance would be broadcast live globally on Netflix.
+It was the band's first concert together since 2022 following a hiatus to fulfill their mandatory military duties.
+The event drew over 100,000 attendees, fewer than the 260,000 people anticipated, while an estimated 18.4 million people worldwide watched the broadcast on Netflix.
+It was hosted and organized by Big Hit Music and Hybe.